RedHatNordicsSA/ansible-roadshow/labs/lab-8/README.md

 git add .
 ```

 :boom: Now we can create a commit message for the changes we've made.
-A commit message is ment to be useful for other people, when scanning a repository for what changes has been made. _Ensure you are in the /home/student/studentX-project directory_ and run:
+A commit message is meant to be useful for other people, when scanning a repository for what changes has been made. _Ensure you are in the /home/student/studentX-project directory_ and run:
 ```
 git commit -m 'Moving my local workspace to git'
 ```